 Referrals to other MPs:

 As you may have people attending the surgery from other constituencies, it would be a good idea to have the contact details of neighbouring MPs to hand.
+Perhaps you could have a couple of pre-printed slips to give to them.

 When scheduling a constituency surgery to discuss individual cases, caseworkers should prepare registration forms to include all relevant information regarding the constituents local or personal concern or national policies etc.